VitaliyRogach/PyQt5-application/README.md

 # Meeting with PyQT5
-# Calculator
+## Calculator
-## In this project, I first worked with the PyQT5 framework and learned the basics and technologies.
+### In this project, I first worked with the PyQT5 framework and learned the basics and technologies.
 The project involves a calculator with 4 steps.
 There are also links and a calendar.

+## How to get started with a project?

+1. `pip install -r reqirements.txt`
+2. `python main.py`